 (2) Proposing and approval of annual forestry administrative plans.

-(3) Collecting data for annual COA surveys.
+(3) Collecting data for annual COA plans investigation.

 - Reviewing agricultural and ecological related matters of environmental impact assessments

 - General international and cross-strait affairs